dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 The `@` symbol is used in Razor files to indicate the start of C# code.
 Surround the C# code with parens if needed to clarify where the C# code begins and ends.

-Update the `@functions` block in *Index.cshtml* to add some additional fields for tracking the pizza being customized and whether the pizza customization dialog is visible.
+Update the `@functions` block in *Index.razor* to add some additional fields for tracking the pizza being customized and whether the pizza customization dialog is visible.

 ```csharp
 List<PizzaSpecial> specials;